Kansas Bible Camp

 How much does camp cost?

 Kansas Bible Camp does not charge campers to attend.
-However, in the past we have spent about $130 per week per camper.
-People who donate more than the average help cover the expenses of people who donate less.
+However, in the past we have spent about $150 per week per camper.
+People who donate more than the average help cover the expenses of those who donate less.
 Until the summer ends we do not know what the average is.
-However, all donations are spent for food, untilities, upkeep, and improvements of the camp facilities.
+All donations are spent for food, utilities, upkeep, and improvements of the camp facilities.
 We are not funded by a foundation or government grant.

 What is the KBC financial policy?

 Kansas Bible Camp has a financial policy of relying on the Lord's provision through His people to supply for all our needs.
 This allows us to present the gospel free of charge.
 Some people ask what a week of camp costs.
-Last year we received and spent $130 per camper per week.
+In the past we have received and spent $150 per camper per week.
 All donations are used exclusively for the camp and its program unless specifically designated for another use.
 Our staff, cooks, and counselors, having received God's invaluable gift of salvation, volunteer their time and labor in order that campers might hear the good news of God's love for them.
 Receipts for donations are available on request.

 What is the difference between the Main Campus and the East Campus?